-Daylight savings with kids is rough.
-It happens twice a year and is a gut-punch to new parents across America.
-It’s one of those things that you truly don’t understand until you are a parent.
+We can all agree: Daylight savings with kids can be rough with a capital “R.” It happens twice a year and it’s a gut-punch to parents across America — one of those things that you truly don’t understand the magnitude of… until you become a mom or dad.

 Here are a few facts about daylight savings time for kids and tips for parents alike.

-Ends Sunday, November 3, 2024 at 2 AM.
-This is when we “fall back” and you’ll need to set your clocks back one hour before you fall asleep on Saturday, November 4.
+Ends Sunday, November 1, 2026 at 2 AM.
+This is when we “fall back” and you’ll need to set your clocks back one hour before you fall asleep on Saturday, October 31, which happens to be Halloween night (as if you don’t have enough to worry about).

 Why Does Daylight Savings Time Exist?